illuminatedspace/andromeda-jazz/README.md

 - [ ] make api call to pokeapi and format info about the pokemon
 - [ ] return info about pokemon

+Cooldown on chat commands

+Filter commands by "!"

 setup

 - prettier